SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-17-how-i-prospected-my-girlfriend.md

 ![McDONALDS.png](img/McDONALDS.png)

-Initial Interactions Matter:
+## Initial Interactions Matter:

 Before I knew anything about my girlfriend, all I knew was that she loved to travel and  she was really cute to me.
 With all that information to work with, I still feared the dreaded blank bar, the bar that constantly taunts you to write on it.

 The more I stared at the emptiness the more terrified I became.
+"No that's dumb." kept swiriling through my head.
+No matter what message I sent, I felt it would never be good enough for her.

 This is essentially very similar to a cold email, if I make it too generic I am no different than any of the other Anthony Weiner's sending messages.

 If I make it too personalized then she will think I’m a creep.
 I need to have this message be witty, charming and personalized enough where it doesn’t seem like I am spamming her.